Terms and conditions

 N.b.
 As noted in section 2.1 all funding will be provided in the form of TownsWeb Archiving digitisation and software services of equivalent value.

 4.0 How the winning applicants will be selected

 Applicants will be shortlisted and scored by a panel of judges from the heritage sector.
-The applicant with the highest average score across all three judges will receive the Primary Grant, the second highest average score will receive the Secondary Grant.
+The applicants with the highest average score across all three judges will receive funding of £3000

-Judges will judge applications across three core criteria, which will be equally weighted.
+Judges will judge applications across four core criteria, which will be equally weighted.
 These are: